 |---|---|---|

-- BH services are managed by county-level Behavioral Health Managed Care Organizations
+Behavioral health services are managed under separate county-specific contracts with specialized Behavioral Health Managed Care Organizations (BH-MCOs):

 Frequently Asked Questions